 The Promise is split into six stanzas of unequal length lines, with stanzas ranging from between two to six lines.
 Lines are typically finished by an end stop, with only three lines in the entire poem using enjambment.
 The meter is therefore very blunt, with the poem stopping and starting repeatedly, perhaps representing the relationship Hirshfield builds only to be left behind.

-Throughout the lines there is a frequent use of caesura, which can be understood as a representation of the separation the poet finds between herself and another people/objects.
+Throughout the lines, there is the frequent use of caesura, which can be understood as a representation of the separation the poet finds between herself and other people/objects.
 A caesura breaks up the sentence, both grammatically and within the poem’s meter, demonstrating a linguistic pause as the lines read.

 Analysis of The Promise